openlandcover/ioln-class-reference/README.md

 1. Come up for a definition for the different classes that are relevant for the Indian context and this for across the biogeographic regions.

-2. How to identify these classes using True Color Composities (TCC), False Color Composites (FCC), reference maps or other (Interpretation Keys).
+2. How to identify these classes using True Color Composities (TCC), False Color Composites (FCC) and use Visual Interpretation Keys.

 3. Identify if there are a regional differences in definition (if any) of the classes and/or interpretation keys.